Meats and Sausages

 Description

 This is a classical design of a smokehouse that has been used in Europe and later in the USA for centuries.
-About 10' high, ventilation on both sides, # 30 mesh screen on the inside and a hinged door on the outside.
-Roof covered with tight sheathing and the frame secured to the foundation with ½" anchor bolts.
-A removable utility bench inside and the barrel with salt in the corner.
+It is about 10' high, with ventilation on both sides, a # 30 mesh screen on the inside, and a hinged door on the outside.
+The roof is covered with tight sheathing, and the frame is secured to the foundation with ½" anchor bolts.
+There is a removable utility bench inside and a barrel with salt in the corner.

 Floor plan.